 Search for and find in-network providers with a few clicks of the mouse.
 Learn more.

 - It’s the plan of choice for MIT students.
 More than 70 percent of MIT students enroll in the Extended Plan.
 Parents tell us that they appreciate the peace of mind that comes with knowing their students have the coverage they need at school.
 Students who waive Extended Plan coverage sometimes discover that their other insurance doesn’t actually provide the coverage they need in Massachusetts.
 Occasionally, students have had to leave school to receive necessary medical services at home.

 - If you want extended plan coverage, you don’t have to do anything.
 Students registered for 27 units or more per term are automatically enrolled in, and billed for, the MIT Student Extended Insurance Plan, so if you want the plan, you don’t need to do anything.

 - To waive this coverage, your student must fill out the online waiver form.
-If you are eligible to waive this coverage and wish to waive, your student must complete the online waiver form by the deadline (August 31 for the fall semester; January 31 for the spring semester).
+If you are eligible to waive this coverage and wish to waive, your student must complete the online waiver form by the deadline (August 31 for the academic year; January 31 for the spring term).
 Note that a parent cannot complete the form for a student, because it can be accessed only with an MIT certificate.
 To find out if your student is eligible to waive, take our online quiz.